 This category involves the many different aspects of Robotics.
 Participants will learn more about how robots are designed and developed as well as the mechanical and electronic elements of robots.
-Involvements in SET Robotics gives participants a first-hand experience in modern technology.
+Involvements in STEM Robotics gives participants a first-hand experience in modern technology.

-- The name and county of each exhibitor should appear separately on the back of each board, poster, or article and on the front cover of the notebooks so the owner of the exhibit may be identified if the entry tag is separated from the exhibit. - Reports should be written using the scientific method whenever possible (Background, the Question or hypothesis, what you plan to do and what you did, Method used and observations, Results: what you learned).
+The name and county of each exhibitor should appear separately on the back of each board, poster, or article and on the front cover of the notebooks so the owner of the exhibit may be identified if the entry tag is separated from the exhibit.

+- Reports should be written using the scientific method whenever possible (Background, the Question or hypothesis, what you plan to do and what you did, Method used and observations, Results: what you learned).
 All reports should be computer generate and enclosed in a clear plastic cover.
-The reports should be attached securely to the display. - Posters can be any size up to 28" x 22" when ready for display.
-Example: tri-fold poster boards are not 28" x 22" when fully open for display. - Youth enrolled in Virtual Robotics, Junk Drawer Robotics (Levels 1,2, or 3), or Robotics Platforms may exhibit in any class within this division. - Team Entries: To qualify for entry at the Nebraska State Fair team materials entered in robotics classes that are clearly the work of a team instead of an individual must have at least 50% of all team members enrolled in 4-H. Additionally all enrolled 4-H members on the team should complete and attach an entry tag to the materials.
+The reports should be attached securely to the display. - Posters can be any size up to 28 inches x 22 inches when ready for display.
+Example: tri-fold poster boards are not 28 inches x 22 inches when fully open for display. - Team Entries: To qualify for entry at the Nebraska State Fair team materials entered in robotics classes that are clearly the work of a team instead of an individual must have at least 50% of all team members enrolled in 4-H. Additionally all enrolled 4-H members on the team should complete and attach an entry tag to the materials.
 A supplemental page documenting the individual contributions to the project should be included.
 The entry will be judged as a team, with all team members receiving the same ribbon placing. - Creating a video of your robot in action would be helpful for the judges but is not mandatory.
-Present as a CD Rom with your robot entry.
 Videos should be uploaded to a video streaming application and exhibitors should provide a hard copy QR code for viewing.
+Exhibitors should test their codes or links on several devices to check for appropriate permissions for public viewing. - Robot Video and Build a Robot with a kit classes.
+Those are eligible for State Fair under the Robotics Showcase Contest.
+Families will have to register for that contest to participate at the Nebraska State Fair.